 *The introductory module only needs to be completed once so if you have already completed this module, as part of another CVE Dermatology course, you do not need to enroll in it again.

 This distance education course includes two face-to-face didactic workshops held in Sydney.
 Dates to be confirmed.

-- 1-day workshop forming part of the introductory module (if not completed previously)
+- 1-day workshop for the introductory module (if not completed previously)

-- 1-day workshop forming part of the Pruritic Skin Disease DE course
+- 1-day workshop for the Pruritic Skin Disease

 *Note: if travel restrictions impact on workshops running as face-to-face events, arrangements will be made for an online alternative.